kasungihan/Advanced-PHP/README.md

 class should be interchangeable two classes implement same interface that can be divided without braking code.

+4. Interface Segregation Principle (වෙන් කිරීම)

+Clients should not be forced to depend upon interface that they don't use, if interface have too many method violate.

+in Laravel ex: Jsonable, Switchable, Serviceable, HTMLable

 5. Dependency inversion principle (පෙරළීම)

-not keep depend on high level(ex: ui) to low level(ex: db connection)
+not keep depend on high level(ex: ui) to low level(ex: db connection). which interface not depend on concert implementation insead of class on abstration.

 switchable - interface class
 switch on - parent class